-K-12 students are limited to 7 units in Fall or Spring terms and 5 units in summer session.
+K-12 students are limited to 7 units in Fall or Spring terms and 5 units in the summer session.
 Students can petition to exceed these limits in some circumstances.
-Complete the the K12 Special Admission Unit Petition and submit to the Admissions Office with unofficial transcripts of high school and college grades to demonstrate your past success with taking an increased unit load.
+Complete the K12 Special Admission Unit Petition and submit it to the Admissions Office with unofficial transcripts of high school and college grades to demonstrate your past success with taking an increased unit load.

 If the minor student has graduated high school or has received a California High School Proficiency Exam Certificate, then only the parent or guardian signature is required on page 1, the Special Admission Approval form and page 3, the Health Consent form.

 If the minor student has been home schooled, then an official from the high school district where the student resides must sign and the parent or guardian must sign.
 (Private School Affidavit is Required)

 If the minor student is under 16 years of age, then permission to attend each class must be requested of the Palomar faculty member who will sign the K-12 Special Admissions Approval form if permission is granted.
 Admissions staff will process the enrollment in person.